 Strategic human capital planning.
-Finally, CRS will take steps to ensure that the agency maintains a world-class diverse workforce, including a cadre of highly-skilled, high performing, engaged mediators and conciliators who enable CRS to accomplish its mission efficiently and effectively.
+Finally, CRS will take steps to ensure that the agency maintains a world-class diverse workforce, including a cadre of highly skilled, high performing, engaged mediators and conciliators who enable CRS to accomplish its mission efficiently and effectively.
 CRS will address its human capital needs through effective succession planning, professional development, and sustained high-quality training.
-High quality standards for leadership, in-service training, standardized measurable work plans, and employee engagement action plans will remain crucial to aspects of CRS' strategy to address internal and external challenges.
+CRS also faces challenges of maintaining adequate staffing to address the high demands placed upon the component from communities in conflict throughout the nation.
+Despite operating 10 regional offices and 14 field offices throughout the nation, the 35 conciliators who currently work out of those locations and the 17 headquarters personnel who lead and support the conciliators are unable to fulfill all the requests for our services coming from major population centers.
+To meet these challenges, CRS is making concerted efforts to, and is on track to, hire new conciliators, trainers, and subject matter experts up to the maximum authorized, while engaging in proactive retention efforts.
+High quality standards for leadership, in-service training, standardized measurable work plans, and employee engagement action plans for retention and quality assurance will remain crucial to aspects of CRS' strategy to address internal and external challenges.